Skip to main content

 Continue reading below

-Body odour, as you probably know, comes mostly from armpits.
+Body odour (BO) as you probably know, comes mostly from your armpits.
 We have sweat glands all over, but most of them only produce salty water.
 Those in your armpits, by contrast, produce a thicker liquid that contains proteins and fats.
 Bacteria thrive on these, and mostly it's the bacterial feeding frenzy that causes BO.
 Having said that, some foods like garlic and spices can get into sweat, so cutting down on these may help.

-Getting rid of sweat frequently with regular washing stops the bacteria having time to do their work.
+Getting rid of sweat frequently, with regular washing, stops the bacteria having time to do their work.
 But avoiding sweating from your armpits can be even better.
-Choose an antiperspirant (rather than just a deodorant); keep cool and wear cotton, breathable fabrics.
+Choose an antiperspirant - rather than just a deodorant - keep cool and wear cotton, breathable fabrics.
 If the problem persists, speak with your pharmacist about a deodorant containing aluminium, which is more effective than normal deodorants.

 Thanks to My Weekly where this piece originally appeared.

-Article History
+Article history

-The information on this page is written and peer reviewed by qualified clinicians.
+The information on this page is peer reviewed by qualified clinicians.

 symptom checker